slothoth/Fall-From-Heaven/README.md

   Golems being promotion lacking, slow healers, but mendable by mages with enchant 1, Barnaxus, passing buffs onto other golems globally may be awkward
   - [x] modifier to reduce healing on golem units     copy vampire mechanic without pillage part.
   - [ ] lua event for mages with enchant 1 to repair   Just an extra spell with one more condition
-  - [ ] Barnaxus Golem Modifier attachment, do it by Great general aoe but like range 100
+  - [x] Barnaxus Golem Modifier attachment, do it by Great general aoe but like range 99
+  - [ ] implemented but untested as needs windows
-  - [ ] stop golems upgrading by making them uniques, not replacers, and banning unit they would replace
+  - [x] stop golems upgrading by making them uniques, not replacers, and banning unit they would replace
   ##### Grigori:
   plural unit upgrade paths (archer, warrior, scout, cavalry) possible for Adventurer, blocked religous units, unique great person type
   - [ ] Plural upgrade paths for a unit                 We can maybe implement this by making our own upgrade system.